TRIBAL AND OTHER COMMUNITIES

 Samish Indian Nation

-The Samish Indian Nation is the successor to the large and powerful Samish Nation, a signatory to the Treaty of Point Elliott in 1855.
+The Samish Indian Nation is a federally recognized Tribe with a membership of about 2040.
+Samish is the successor to the large and powerful Samish Nation, a signatory to the Treaty of Point Elliott in 1855.
 The Tribe’s traditional territory stretches over a wide seven-county region of Northwest Washington.
 This area, which ranges from the mountain tops of the Cascades westerly along the hills, woodlands, and river deltas, arriving at the far western shores of the San Juan Islands, provides a backdrop for the Tribe's history and cultural traditions that remain strong today.

 Samish economic initiatives include the Samish-owned Fidalgo Bay Resort, a waterfront RV and cottage resort located in the heart of the Samish ancestral homeland on Fidalgo Island in Anacortes, Washington.

 The Upper Skagit Indian Tribe is a federally recognized Indian Tribe with a membership of 238.
 Its reservation includes lands located northeast of Sedro-Woolley, and between Burlington and the community of Alger.
 The Tribe's traditional lands extended along the Skagit River between present-day Mount Vernon in the west, and Newhalem in neighboring Whatcom County to the east, and along the Baker and Sauk Rivers.
 The Tribe owns and operates the Skagit Valley Casino and Bow Hill gas station.